In Doubt, Delight: Part 1: Chapter 2: The Useful Hallucination

 In Doubt Delight: Introduction

-By | 2022-12-10T09:06:22-08:00 November 27th, 2022|Featured|
+By | 2024-06-18T19:14:16-07:00 November 27th, 2022|Featured|

-Introduction I am writing this book on the advice of a friend.
+I am writing this book on the advice of a friend.
 He is an inspiration of relentless persistence and unashamed honesty.
 It is certainly ironic that in order to write a book about belief, I first had to be convinced to believe in myself.
 Speak what is on your mind Sean, as will I. As far as my qualifications, I have by no means lived a perfect life nor am I an exemplary picture of the modern Christian man.
 No, instead I have become acquainted with the struggle.
-Wrestling with doubt and with God himself; I questioned everything that [...]
+Wrestling with doubt and with God himself; I questioned everything that my [...]

 New Series: In Doubt Delight